Stay informed with the latest updates on coronavirus (COVID-19). Find out more >>

 1. Assess any existing immunisation records

-• Written records are considered reliable evidence of vaccination status if available; however most refugees do not have documentation of immunisation.
-There is often a clear verbal history of vaccinations, although there is debate on the validity of parental/self recall of vaccination status.3,4 In the absence of written documentation, full age appropriate catch-up immunisation is recommended
+• Written records are considered reliable evidence of vaccination status; however many refugees do not have immunisation documentation.
+There is often a clear verbal history of vaccinations, although there is debate on the validity of parental/self recall of vaccination status.
+If there is no written documentation, full age appropriate catch-up immunisation is recommended

-• If written records are available in other languages – the Department of Home Affairs provides a free document translating service for new migrants settling in Australia.
-Within the first two years of arriving in Australia, eligible individuals can have up to 10 key personal documents (including vaccination records) translated into English, free of charge
+• Ask about any overseas records - if overseas written records are available in other languages – the Department of Home Affairs (DHA) provides a free document translating service for new migrants (up to 10 documents within the first two years).

-• Asylum seekers who arrived by boat should have had vaccinations in Australian immigration detention, although in practice, immunisation provision was variable.
+• Asylum seekers who spent time in detention should have had vaccinations in detention, although in practice, immunisation provision was variable.
 Check their health summary or health discharge assessment (they should have a copy) or request IHMS information.
-They may also have a photocopy of a vaccination card – there are often differences between the health summary and card.
-Asylum seeker children aged <7 years should have had their immunisation information entered into AIR – although this frequently has not occurred (either in detention or subsequently in the community), and alternative/changes in name spelling (if there is no Medicare) can make this information difficult to find
+They may also have a photocopy of a vaccination card.
+Lack of or intermittent Medicare and alternative/changes in name spelling can make this information difficult to find.

-• Clarify any vaccinations given in Australia and check AIR (all ages)
+• Clarify any vaccinations given in Australia and check AIR (all ages).
+Check 'catch-up plan in place' on AIR - this effectively allows 6-months grace before Centrelink payments are reduced.

 2. Consider relevant clinical information

-• Hepatitis B serology is part of post arrival screening, if there is documented immunity (sAb >10 mIU/mL) hepatitis B vaccination is not required and a medical exemption form should be completed (by GP, paediatrician, clinical immunologist, infectious disease physicians, public health physician) - or information entered directly into AIR
+• Hepatitis B serology is part of post arrival refugee health screening.
+If there is documented immunity (sAb >10 mIU/mL) hepatitis B vaccination is not required and a medical exemption should be recorded on AIR (or submitted by form) by eligible medical professionals as above.

-• Consider recent vaccines (including offshore vaccines) and/or tuberculin skin tests (TST).
-The DHC includes LAV.
-There should be a minimum 4-week interval between vaccine dosing, and TST should be administered before, or 4 weeks after LAV
+• Consider recent vaccines (including offshore vaccines) and/or tuberculosis (TB) screening.
+Offshore vaccines include LAV, there should be a minimum 4-week interval between vaccine dosing, and TB screening should be administered before, or 4 weeks after LAV.

-• Consider pregnancy in all females of child bearing age, including in adolescents.
-In general LAV (MMR, MMR-V, VV) and HPV are contraindicated during pregnancy, and should not be given for 28 days prior to pregnancy
+• Consider pregnancy in all females of child bearing age, including adolescents.
+LAV (MMR, MMR-V, VV) and HPV are contraindicated during pregnancy, and should not be given for 28 days prior to pregnancy.

-• Consider any other/occupational risk factors requiring extra vaccine protection(e.g. healthcare workers (hepatitis B vaccine, influenza vaccine), occupational animal exposure/abattoir workers (Q fever), men who have sex with men (meningococcal ACWY, HPV, hepatitis B, hepatitis A), people who have injected drugs (hepatitis A, hepatitis B) – use the HALO approach (health, age, lifestyle, occupation)
+• Consider any other/occupational risk factors requiring extra vaccine protection(e.g. healthcare workers (hepatitis B, influenza, covid), childcare workers (hepatitis A, influenza, covid), aged care workers (influenza, covid), disability support workers (hepatitis A, hepatitis B, influenza, covid) occupational animal exposure/abattoir workers (Q fever, influenza), men who have sex with men (meningococcal ACWY, HPV, hepatitis B, hepatitis A), people who have injected drugs (hepatitis A, hepatitis B) – use the HALO approach (health, age, lifestyle, occupation).

 3. Develop a catch-up vaccination plan

 • Aim for minimum number of visits, and minimum dosing schedules.
 In general, catch-up immunisation can be provided over three visits across 4 months in adolescents and adults (i.e. by giving the 3rd doses of dTpa-containing and hepatitis B vaccine at the same visit).
 Children 4-9 years of age will require a 4th dose 6 months after the primary course.
-Younger children will also require 4 or 5 doses
+Younger children will also require 4 or 5 doses, but will often then slot into the routine early childhood visit schedule.

 • Give combination vaccines where possible (to reduce the number of needles).
-Consider formulations, age restrictions and schedule changes
+Consider formulations and age restrictions.

-• See Table 1 for dose number, interval and practice points.
-The SA Immunisation Calculator can be used to for catch-up schedules for children <10 years, and the Victorian DHHS provides a catch-up tool for 10–19 years
+• See table 1 for dose number, interval and practice points.
+An online catch-up calculator is available for children <10 years, and Victorian DH catch-up guidelines for 10 years and older.

 4. Document vaccinations that have been given (in Australia and overseas)

-• Vaccination information for all ages should be entered into the AIR which can also be checked for previous vaccines.
-This includes and previous vaccines (overseas or in Australia, including those given in detention) and any current vaccines - either through AIR online or by completing an Immunisation History Form
+• Vaccination information for all ages should be entered into the AIR, including any previous (overseas or in Australia) or current vaccines - either using AIR online or by completing an Immunisation History Form

-• Document medical exemptions where relevant (i.e. medical contraindication or natural immunity) – either through AIR, or using a medical exemption form
+• Document medical exemptions where relevant (i.e. medical contraindication or natural immunity) – either using AIR online, or using a medical exemption form.

 5. Ensure catch-up vaccination is completed

 • Provide information about immunisation and family assistance payments.
-For patients with low-English proficiency, translated immunisation information is available on the Health Translations Directory
+Translated immunisation information is available on Health Translations.

-• Use a recall and reminder system to support completion of immunisation schedules (e.g. NSW refugee health service appointment reminder tool)
+• Use a recall and reminder system to support completion of immunisation schedules.

 For families outside the initial stage of settlement – remind them to plan early for travel immunisations.
 Many families subsequently travel and may be at increased risk when visiting friends/relatives in their area of origin.